Change language:

 Upon repayment of the principal part of loan, you can apply for a grace period for up to 6 months.
 You only pay interest during the grace period.
 You only pay interest during the grace period.
 In this period, loan balance decreases more slowly (compared to a non-grace period) and thus the total interest expense paid on the loan increases.

-Borrower's checklist and additional information for the applicant of private loan secured with real estate
+Borrower’s reminder to the applicant of a private loan secured by real estate

-Takinga loan is an important decision and involves risks.
-We would like to help you in preparing an informed decision.
+Taking out a loan is an important decision that involves risks.
+We would like to help you in making an informed decision.

-• consider the possibility that your financial situation may deteriorate and you must be able to repay the loan also when it happens;
+• consider the possibility that your financial situation may become worse, and that you must still be able to repay the loan even if this happens;

-• examine carefully all loan documents (agreement, information sheet, etc,) before signing;
+• read all loan documents (agreement, information sheet, etc.) carefully before you sign them.

-When examining the loan conditions and agreement please pay special attention to the following:
+When examining the loan conditions and agreement, please also pay attention to the following:

 1. Standard European Consumer Credit Information